Ktor 3.3.2 Help

 fun Application.configureRouting() { routing { get("/") { call.respondText("Hello World!") } } }

-3. To create a new endpoint, insert the additional five lines of code shown below:
+3. To create a new endpoint, insert the additional route as shown below:

 5. Click on the rerun button (intelliJ IDEA rerun button icon) to restart the application.

 6. Request the new URL in the browser (http://0.0.0.0:9292/test1).
-The port number you should use will depend on whether you have attempted the first task (Changing the default port).
+The port number depends on whether you completed the Change the default port task.
 You should see the output displayed below:

 A browser screen displaying Hello from Ktor